mkloubert/Messages.NET/README.md

 }
 ```

-The next step is to set up a `MessageDistributor` instance for sharing new contact data between Outlook and Thunderbird:
+Create and set up an instance of `MessageDistributor` class for sharing new contact data between Outlook and Thunderbird:

 ```csharp
 var outlook = new OutlookAddressBook();